Discover how conversion rate optimization practices can optimize your marketing funnel, helping you not only gain customers but retain them as well

 A homepage is essentially a map of all the other pages on your website.
-And since a homepage typically presents multiple offers and pages, the navigation menu should be designed so that visitors can easily find the page they’re looking for.
+And since a homepage typically presents multiple offers and pages, the navigation menu should be designed so visitors can easily find the page they’re looking for.

 Another way to implement your homepage navigation is with a hamburger menu, a series of three horizontal lines that open up the menu tab when you click it.

 Since homepages are generally busy promoting all your services, the copy should be formatted properly — written in short paragraphs or a bulleted list so that it’s easily readable.
-It should also be benefit-oriented, explain what benefits your service will provide visitors, and how it can help improve visitors’ lives instead of just focusing on the features.
+It should also be benefit-oriented, explain what benefits your service will provide visitors and how it can help improve visitors’ lives instead of just focusing on the features.

 The homepage browsing experience is such an important touchpoint for potential customers that you can’t afford to leave its design to chance.
-Once you optimize your homepage with the critical elements listed above, you’ll have a better chance at engaging visitors and converting them into customers.
+Once you optimize your homepage with the critical elements listed above, you’ll have a better chance of engaging visitors and converting them into customers.

 Components of an Optimized Post-Click Experience

 Just because your post-click landing page and homepage may be optimized for conversion does not mean that is the end of your visitor’s journey with your brand.
-To retain customers, it is paramount that you optimize the post-click landing page, too.
+To retain customers, it is paramount that you optimize the landing page, too.

 You do that by optimizing your thank you pages and thank you emails.